William Penn High School (North Carolina)

 William Penn High School, also known as High Point Normal & Industrial Institute, is a historic high school for African-American students located at High Point, Guilford County, North Carolina.
 The high school building was built in 1910–1911, and enlarged and renovated in 1929–1930.
-It is a two-story, 12 classroom Colonial Revival style brick building.
+It is a two-story, 12 classroom Colonial Revival-style brick building.
 It has a projecting three-bay entrance pavilion.
 Two other buildings associated with the High Point Normal & Industrial Institute are on the property.
 The Institute was established by Quakers in 1891.
 They were built about 1910 and are a gable end frame structure sheathed in corrugated metal with a distinctive monitor roof and a brick building with a low pitched roof.
 The school closed in 1968 and was re-opened in 2003 as an arts magnet high school, Penn-Griffin School for the Arts.

-It was listed on the National Register of Historic Places in 1978.
+On February 11th, 1960, William Penn High School students organized what is thought to be the first sit-in organized by high school students protesting segregation.
+The school was listed on the National Register of Historic Places in 1978.